ljsinclair/featurebase-docs/docs/community/com-startup-connect.md

 {% include /page-toc.md %}

-{: .note }
-FeatureBase does not currently run on Mac Safari

 ## Before you begin

 * Learn about [FeatureBase Community](/docs/community/com-home)
+* Login to your system
 * Install FeatureBase on the system:
   * [Install FeatureBase on Linux](/docs/community/com-install-linux)
   * [Install FeatureBase on Mac](/docs/community/com-install-mac)
   * [Install FeatureBase on Windows](/docs/community/com-install-windows)
-* Login to your system

 {: .note}
-FeatureBase Community does not currently support Apple Safari.
+FeatureBase Community's UI does not currently support Apple Safari.
 Install Mozilla Firefox or Google Chrome on your system instead.

 ## Start the FeatureBase Community server